Shashika/pings/README.md

 You have to install both Java and Neo4j graph database.
 - Java version >= 8
 - Neo4j >= 3.2

+### License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License (GNU GPLv3).

 ### Contact Us